jbannick/hellokata-java/README.md

 Harold Craxton, Professor, Royal Academy of Music

-These kata are my form of practice.
+These Kata are my form of practice.

 ## Repo Structure
 This repo contains basic Java Kata.